facebookexperimental/moq-encoder-player/README.md

 # moq-encoder-player

-This project is provides a minimal implementation (inside the browser) of a live video and audio encoder and video / audio player based on [MOQT draft-04](https://datatracker.ietf.org/doc/draft-ietf-moq-transport/04/).
+This project provides a minimal implementation (inside the browser) of a live video and audio encoder and video / audio player based on [MOQT draft-04](https://datatracker.ietf.org/doc/draft-ietf-moq-transport/04/).
 The goal is to provide a minimal live platform implementation that helps learning on low latency trade offs and facilitates experimentation.

 It is NOT optimized for performance / production at all since the 1st goal is experimenting / learning.